JamesBOPRC/BOPRC_R_Course_Lesson_2/README.md

 ![](R_Tutorial_2025_files/figure-gfm/unnamed-chunk-21-1.png)<!-- -->

-This looks much better and we might want to save the filtered data as ‘routine’ dataset.
+This looks much better and we might want to put the filtered data aside as ‘routine’ dataset.

 ``` r